Profile

 6. 6

-Pour in half a glass of water, the cherry tomatoes, vegetable stock granules, and a pinch of salt.
+Pour in half a glass of water, add the cherry tomatoes, vegetable stock granules, and a pinch of salt.

 7. 7